Skip to content

 • causal infrastructure (lattice_core): ReplicaId, VersionVector, DotContext

-The umbrella package lattice_crdt depends on all of the above, so a single gleam add lattice_crdt gives you everything.
+The umbrella package lattice_crdt depends on the core CRDT packages, so a single gleam add lattice_crdt gives you counters, registers, sets, maps, and causal infrastructure.
+Add lattice_presence separately when you need presence tracking.

 Each CRDT module follows the same basic shape: